 hence Jacobean).
 Shakespeare wrote his later works

 in the Jacobean period.
+Because King James is of the House of Stuart, a synonym for the time period is the Stuart Period.
 This period is often contrasted with

 Potentially confusing words and phrases used in an occupation,